bentice/bentice.github.io/Enron_Article.md

         frameborder="0">
 </iframe>

-This is an interactive map of the top
+This is an interactive map showing the most central node and their arrangement in a force directed graph.
+Dark red are the most important nodes ranked.
+Ideally our highly ranked nodes would show up in the center of our graph.

+Below difference degree centrality is a good example as nodes in the center are closer to dark red.

 <iframe src="/assets/img/Enron/diff_d_cent.html"
         sandbox="allow-same-origin allow-scripts"